mrhan1993/Fooocus-API/README.md

 I think you must have tried to use [Gradio client](https://www.gradio.app/docs/client) to call Fooocus, which was a terrible experience for me.

 Fooocus API uses [FastAPI](https://fastapi.tiangolo.com/)  provides the `REST` API for using Fooocus.
-Now, you can use Fooocus in any language you like.
+Now, you can use Fooocus's powerful ability in any language you like.

 In addition, we also provide detailed [documentation](/docs/api_doc_en.md) and [sample code](/examples)